 When it comes to roofing, regardless of whether it’s steel or shingles, residential or commercial, the air circulation underneath the roof is just as important as the outside surface of the roof.
 Here are three factors that come into play with attic ventilation.

 Ventilation is used during the summer to vent heat out of the attic, reducing air conditioning costs.
 For many years, building science experts were focused on reflectivity as a way to keep heat out of the attic.
 While reflective or “cool roofs” are still a good idea, tests have shown that good ventilation, which quickly removes any excess heat back out of the attic, is equally, if not more effective at home energy efficiency.

-Have you taken a look at the attic in your home lately?
+Have you taken a look inside the attic of your home lately?
 It’s always good to inspect it from time to time, just to look for any potential water stains, which may indicate either leaks or moisture from Ice Dams.
-Feel free to leave any comments or suggestions from any situations that you have experienced in the past, and thanks for reading.

 If you have questions about attic ventilation or steel roofing, feel free to contact us or visit other areas of our website at AllAmericanSteel.net.

 An additional source of information about metal roofing is the Metal Roofing Alliance.